 It may be one of the incarnations of the above issue: specifically minibufexpl is known to trigger it.
-If you are using minibufexplorer you should set variable so that this issue is not triggered.
+If you are using minibufexplorer you should set let g:miniBufExplForceSyntaxEnable = 1 variable so that this issue is not triggered.
 Complete explanation: